maddmaam/Adrians-Nightmare/ReadMe.md

-# Xbox APPLICATION : Example Project Overview
+# Xbox Application : Example Project Overview

-This file contains a summary of what you will find in each of the files that make up your application.
+This file contains a summary of what you will find in each of the files that make up your Xbox application.

 ### Example_Project.vcproj
     This is the main project file.